Key takeaways

 How earnings are reflected in the broader stock market

 With S&P 500 P/E ratios based on projected earnings exceeding 20 times earnings, Haworth says the market may, on the face of it, look expensive, “but we’re in a different state now.
-Interest rates are elevated, inflation has come down significantly, so higher market multiples (P/E valuations) may be justified.”
+Interest rates are elevated and inflation has come down significantly, so higher market multiples (P/E valuations) may be justified.”
 Haworth notes that technology-related stocks make up more than one-third of the S&P 500’s valuation in today’s market.
 “These companies are generally expected to realize faster, long-term growth rates, so they are often valued at higher multiples than other types of stocks.”
-For example, at the end of February 2024, the P/E ratio for the S&P 500 Information Technology sector, based on projected earnings, was 29.02, compared to 20.23 for the broader S&P 500 Index.4
+For example, at the end of April 2024, the P/E ratio for the S&P 500 Information Technology sector, based on projected earnings, was 26.73, compared to 20.11 for the broader S&P 500 Index.
+The P/E ratio, based on projected earnings, for technology stocks was closer to 30 prior to April’s market decline (Information Technology stocks lost 5.43% compared to a decline of 4.08% for the broader S&P 500).4

 Preparing for the current environment